Digital Financial Assets Law – Preparing for your Application

 If you engage in digital financial business activity with or on behalf of a California resident and are not otherwise exempt, you will need to submit a DFAL license application by July 1, 2026 in order to continue serving California residents.

 Financial Code section 3203(a) lists items that must be included in a DFAL license application.
 In addition, an application must include any other information the DFPI may require by rule.
-You may find additional information about the DFPI’s DFAL rulemaking process.
+You may find additional information about the DFPI’s DFAL rulemaking process, and refer to the Nationwide Multistate Licensing System (NMLS) checklist.

 Once you have submitted a complete application, which includes all of the information required and the initial, non-refundable application fee, the DFPI is required to investigate whether your application satisfies each of the six standards set forth at Financial Code section 3203(b).
 To satisfy these standards, an applicant must have: